-317. Whoever forges or counterfeits any trade mark or applies any trade mark or Trade mark offences any forged or counterfeited trade mark to any chattel or article not being the merchandise of the person whose trade mark is so applied is guilty of an offence.
+317. A person who forges or counterfeits any trade mark or applies any trade mark or any forged or counterfeited trade mark to any chattel or article not being the merchandise of the person whose trade mark is so applied commits an offence.

-PART XII-Attempts and Conspiracies to Commit Crimes and Accessories After the Fact
+PART XII - Attempts and Conspiracies to Commit Crimes and Accessories After the Fact